drdragon79/infosec-stuff/Active Directory/AD Concepts/Groups.md

 	- Cannot review TGTs beyond limit.
 - `Schema Admins`: Can modify AD Schema
 - `Account Operator`: Can modify member of groups in the domain, excluding administrator group.
-- `Backup Operators`: Can perform backup and restore files in the domain cotrollers.
+- `Backup Operators`: Can perform backup and restore files in the domain controllers.
 Can also modify files in domain controller
 - `Print Operators`: Log into domain controllers.
 - `Server Operators`: Can log into domain controller and manage configs.
 - `Remote Desktop Users`: Can login to domain controller through RDP.